 Learn more about Assault and Battery as Personal Injury Claims.

-A crime occurs when an individual violates a law that regulates or prohibits certain conduct.
+A crime occurs when an individual violates a criminal statute that prohibits and punishes certain conduct.
 Criminal cases are brought and prosecuted by the state, in the interest of protecting the public welfare.
-A jury of one’s peers (or a judge) must agree that the prosecution has proven -- beyond a reasonable doubt -- that the crime was committed.
+A jury of one's peers (or a judge) must agree that the government (usually represented by a district attorney) has proven -- beyond a reasonable doubt -- that the charged crime was committed by the defendant.
 If a guilty verdict is entered against the defendant, incarceration can follow.

-Using the parking lot example above, the driver could be charged with assault and battery if he intended to strike you with his vehicle and there were laws prohibiting such behavior (which there are, in every state).
+Using the parking lot example above, the driver could be charged with assault and battery if he intended to strike you with his vehicle and there were laws prohibiting such behavior (which, again, are on the books in every state).

 A verdict of not-guilty in a criminal assault or battery case does not prevent a victim from filing a civil suit for the same action.
-As civil suits involve monetary damages and aren’t brought by the state, double jeopardy rules are inapplicable.
-A person can be found non-guilty of a crime, but can still be found civilly liable and be forced to pay damages arising out of the same incident.
-The best modern example of this is the OJ Simpson trial, where he was found not-guilty of the crime of murder, but was later found civilly liable for the wrongful death of the victims.
+Since civil suits involve monetary damages and aren't brought by the state, double jeopardy rules (which prohibit trying a person more than once for the same actions) are inapplicable.
+A person can be found not-guilty of a crime, but can still be found civilly liable and be forced to pay damages arising out of the same incident.
+The best modern example of this is the O.J.
+Simpson trial, where he was found not-guilty of the crime of murder, but was later found civilly liable for the wrongful death of the victims.